awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-patching.md

 patch_all()
 ```

-To patch individual libraries, call `patch` with a tuple of library names\.
+To patch a single library, call `patch` with a tuple of the library name\.
+In order to achieve this, you will need to provide a single element list\.

 **Example main\.py – patch specific libraries**